Free Shipping for orders over $150 - Shop Now!

 Make a Quick Wrap:

-You can use a corn or flour tortilla (if gluten is tolerated) or a coconut wrap like these I found on Thrive Market.
+You can use a corn or flour tortilla (if gluten is tolerated) or a coconut wrap from Thrive Market.
 Prepare a few ahead of time, secure with toothpicks and store in a Tupperware.
 What can you put in a wrap?
 Anything from the items mentioned above under “Salads.”

 Example: Coconut wrap filled with a high quality deli meat, sprouts, arugula, and olives, drizzled with olive oil and lemon or hummus or tahini.